-But just what is a credit union?
-It's essentially a nonprofit member-owned version of a bank.
-Once you become a member, you can open savings and checking accounts and obtain loans and credit cards.
+But just what is a credit union, the positives, and what to consider before joining?
+A credit union is essentially a not-for-profit member-owned version of a bank.
+Once you become a member, you can open savings and checking accounts and obtain loans and credit cards, there are also additional member benefit services.
 Most offer some level of investment services as well.
 Yet rather than making money by charging customers interest and fees and then reinvesting it all for the business's profit, credit unions return their profits to their members in the form of lower-rate loans and higher-rate savings accounts.

 Benefits of a Credit Union

 - Lower rates on loans and credit cards.
-Credit unions offer some of the best rates on credit products such as car loans, mortgages and credit cards.
+One of the main benefits of credit unions are that they offer some of the best rates on credit products such as car loans, mortgages and credit cards.
 They provide fee-free checking accounts and savings accounts, too, without requiring a substantial minimum balance.
 That can be a huge relief when your funds dip into the single digits.

 - More forgiving qualification standards.
 If you don't have a credit history or do but it's damaged, you could have serious trouble scoring a credit card or loan with a low rate from a bank.
 Credit unions are more forgiving of people in this position.
 "When a member applies, we run their credit to see who they owe and how much, and check to see if they've paid their bills on time," says Angie Coleman, chief marketing officer for Jax Federal Credit Union, which serves the Northeast Florida community.
 "If they're having problems, we don't just say no—we work with the member so they will qualify."